johnbillion/action-wordpress-plugin-attestation/README.md

 ## What SLSA level does this facilitate?

-To the best of my understanding, build provenance attestation on GitHub [adheres to SLSA v1.0 Build Level 2](https://slsa.dev/spec/v1.0/levels).
+To the best of my understanding, build provenance attestation on GitHub [facilitates adhering to SLSA v1.0 Build Level 2](https://slsa.dev/spec/v1.0/levels).

-Adhering to Build Level 3 requires that you [perform the attestation in isolation from the build](https://slsa.dev/spec/v1.0/requirements#isolated).
-One way to do this is to [use a reusable workflow to perform the attestation](https://docs.github.com/en/actions/security-for-github-actions/using-artifact-attestations/using-artifact-attestations-and-reusable-workflows-to-achieve-slsa-v1-build-level-3), but there are additional considerations such as not using caching during the build and deployment process.
+Adhering to SLSA v1.0 Build Level 3 requires that [the build runs in an isolated environment](https://slsa.dev/spec/v1.0/requirements#isolated).
+One way to do this is to [use a reusable workflow to perform the build, deployment, and attestation generation](https://docs.github.com/en/actions/security-for-github-actions/using-artifact-attestations/using-artifact-attestations-and-reusable-workflows-to-achieve-slsa-v1-build-level-3), but there are additional considerations such as not using caching during the build and deployment process.

 ## Where can I see the attestations for my plugin?